dn-stef/data-transform-tool/README.md

 - **Range** - Difference between max and min

 Statistics update automatically when columns change or transformations are applied.

+*Note: If the statistics panel below the graphs is not visible on your machine, try resizing the application window (drag the edges or maximize).*
 <a name="project-structure"></a>
 ## Project Structure 🗼